Belief Before Proof: A Transition Skill for Physicians

 Not believing has a considerable cost.

-Why not borrow their belief in you?
-Why not believe in yourself?
+Why not borrow their belief in you until you believe in yourself?

 Previous